giogresio/Personal-Homelab/README.md

 # Personal Homelab (In Progress)

-This project consists of a homelab built using Proxmox VE as a hypervisor to simulate different types of common business IT infrastructure.
-This project demonstrates hands on practical experience building and configuring a personalized server rack with virtualization, network segmentation, Active Directory, firewall configurations, network file storage, and Linux server administration.
+This project consists of a completely custom built homelab server rack system using Proxmox VE as the main hypervisor server OS to simulate different types of common business IT infrastructure.
+This project demonstrates hands on practical experience planning, designing and configuring a backend service system with virtualization, network segmentation, Active Directory, firewall configurations, and network attached file storage.

 ---